dbm-network/translations/README.md

 4. If you wish to download all the translations, download this zip: [here](https://github.com/dbm-network/translations/archive/master.zip) otherwise, download the translation you want from [here](#current-translations)
 5. Now copy the folder(s) you downloaded out of the zip file into the DBM folder (*Please overwrite existing ones*)

-### Installing beta

-**Before starting: if you have encryption enabled, please, disable it before switching to beta and get backup of the *data* folder from your project directory.**

-1. Close Discord Bot Maker
-2. Open your Steam Library and find Discord Bot Maker on the Software tab
-3. Right-click it → Properties → Betas
-4. Select beta in the drop-down menu (no key is required)
-5. DBM should update now.
-Otherwise restart Steam and restart the guide.

 ### Current translations

 To download a specific translation, click on the translation on the table below.
 If you want to download all the translations, follow the download steps in [here](#installing-translations)